pawan1498/Notes/ROR/rails/query_interface.md

         ### The find_by! method behaves exactly like find_by, except that it will raise ActiveRecord::RecordNotFound if no matching record is found.
 For example:

 2. Retrieving object in batches :

+# N+1 query
+- The N+1 query problem is a common performance issue in database-backed applications like those using Ruby on Rails with ActiveRecord.
+It occurs when an application makes one query to fetch a collection of objects and then makes an additional query for each object in that collection to fetch associated objects.

+SELECT * FROM posts
+For each post, SELECT * FROM comments WHERE post_id = ?

+- Resolving the N+1 Query Problem
+    To resolve this, you can use includes, preload, or eager_load to load associated records in a single query.

+## using includes
+- @posts = Post.includes(:comments)
+- SQL :
+    SELECT * FROM posts
+    SELECT * FROM comments WHERE post_id IN (1, 2, 3, ...)

+## using preload
+- it works same as include

+## using eager_load
+- @posts = Post.eager_load(:comments)
+- SQL :
+    - SELECT posts.*, comments.*
+        FROM posts
+        LEFT OUTER JOIN comments ON comments.post_id = posts.id

+## Choosing Between includes, preload, and eager_load
+- Use includes when you want ActiveRecord to decide whether to use preload or eager_load based on the context.
+- Use preload when you want to ensure that associated records are loaded in separate queries.
+- Use eager_load when you want to force an SQL join.